MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### How can I search contacts stored in a different company?

-The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams is able to search for customers, vendors, and other contacts in one company at a time.
+The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams can search for customers, vendors, and other contacts in one company at a time.
 To search for contacts stored in a different [!INCLUDE [prod_short.md](includes/prod_short.md)] company, open [Settings](across-teams-settings.md), then change the environment and company from there.

-### Are [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts different to those in the Teams contacts screen?
+### Are [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts different than the ones in the Teams contacts screen?

 Yes.
-Contacts stored in [!INCLUDE [prod_short.md](includes/prod_short.md)] represent business contacts available to your organization with which you have an established and well-defined business relationship, or contacts that represent prospective customers.
-These are typically external contacts.
-On the other hand, the contacts shown in the Teams Calling contacts list are your own contacts that aren't necessarily shared with others in your organization and typically represent contacts internal to your organization.
+Contacts stored in [!INCLUDE [prod_short.md](includes/prod_short.md)] represent business contacts available to your organization.
+They're contacts with which you have an established and well-defined business relationship, or contacts that represent prospective customers.
+These contacts are typically external contacts.
+In comparison, the contacts shown in the Teams Calling contacts list are your own contacts.
+These contacts aren't necessarily shared with others in your organization, and they typically represent contacts internal to your organization.

 ### Does [!INCLUDE [prod_short.md](includes/prod_short.md)] synchronize contacts with Teams?